cartel360/cartel360.github.io/_posts/2025-08-29-unit-testing-in-depth.md

 ---
 layout: post
-title: "Unit Testing in Depth: Principles, Patterns, and Pragmatic Tactics (Part 2)"
+title: "Unit Testing in Depth: Principles, Patterns, and Pragmatic Tactics - Part 2"
 categories: [Testing, Unit-Testing, Software Development]
 image: /assets/img/software-testing.webp
 tags: [Testing, Software Development, Quality Assurance]
 description: Unit tests are the safety net that let you refactor without fear, document behavior without docs, and ship with confidence.
 Done well, they’re fast, reliable, and cheap to maintain.
 Done poorly, they’re flaky, slow, and ignored.
 ---
 Unit tests are the safety net that let you refactor without fear, document behavior without docs, and ship with confidence.
 Done well, they’re fast, reliable, and cheap to maintain.
 Done poorly, they’re flaky, slow, and ignored.

 This is a continuation of the the **Unit, Integration, and End-to-End Tests: Building Confidence in Your Software** series.
 In case you missed it, be sure to check out the previous posts for a solid foundation.
 This guide goes deep into **what makes a great unit test**, how to structure them, how to avoid common pitfalls, and how to design code that’s *easy* to unit test.

 ## What is a “Unit” (really)?